{{ stageLabel }}

 FAQ:

-Does the calculator know whether my competition uses away goals?
+Does the page know whether my competition still uses away goals?

-No server-side processing is declared for this tool.
-The calculations, summary fields, and JSON payload are generated in the browser session.
+No server-side processing is declared for this calculator.
+The scores, scenario grid, notes, and JSON record are generated in the browser until you copy or download them.

 Glossary: